NeoChow/blog/Posts/21-7-cool-features-in-swift/content.md

             case post(String)
         }

-        var URL: String
+        var url: String
         var method: Method
     }

-    var getRequest = NetRequest(URL: "https://drewag.me", method: .get)
+    var getRequest = NetRequest(url: "https://drewag.me", method: .get)
-    var postRequest = NetRequest(URL: "https://drewag.me", method: .post("{\"username\": \"drewag\"}"))
+    var postRequest = NetRequest(url: "https://drewag.me", method: .post("{\"username\": \"drewag\"}"))

 A GET request does not have a request body but a POST request does.
 Instead of having a potentially unused member variable, you can define the content body of the POST to be directly in the `Method` enum.

 Possibly the best example of this is the `Optional` in Swift.
-The Swift compiler helps us with some syntactic sugar, but in reality when you define an optional `String` like this: `var myString : String?` the compiler actually translates it to `var myString : Optional<String>`.
+The Swift compiler helps us with some syntactic sugar, but in reality when you define an optional `String` like this: `var myString: String?` the compiler actually translates it to `var myString : Optional<String>`.
 An `Optional` is defined as follows:

     // swift
-    enum Optional<T> {
+    enum Optional<Wrapped> {
         case none
-        case some(T)
+        case some(Wrapped)
     }

-In the `None` case (`nil`), there is no actual value associated with it, but in the `Some` case, there is a concrete value associated with it.
+In the `none` case (`nil`), there is no actual value associated with it, but in the `some` case, there is a concrete value associated with it.
 This is a really elegant way to express a variable that can lack a value without having pointers exposed in the language and without allowing all values to be nil.

 3. <a name="keeps-your-collections-safe-and-clear" href="#keeps-your-collections-safe-and-clear">Keeps Your Collections Safe and Clear</a>
 ----------------